vittorgustto/cardioia-fase2/README.md

 ## 🚀 Como Executar

-1. Abra a pasta parte1/.
+1. Abra a pasta "Parte 1" no VS Code.

 2. Execute o script no terminal: